Terradue/doc-tep-geohazards/source/tutorials/gep-sbas-s1.rst

 * Leave the *Bounding Box* untouched (Area of Interest empty).

-.. note:: If set, the system automatically process the identified AoI.
+.. note:: If set, the system automatically processes the identified AoI.
 Format: LL-Lon, LL-Lat, UR-Lon, UR-Lat.
 Different slices covering the AoI are automatically merged.
 It is recommended to avoid processing very small areas to allow the system to correctly estimate the co-registration shifts needed by the TOPS mode.
 The suggested smallest area spans at least 4 S1 bursts, which approximately corresponds to about 80 km along azimuth.

 * As *Polarization* type: